 What’s Your Schedule?

-If either a liquid or surgical rhinoplasty would be a good option for you, based on what you want changed about your nose, your schedule can help you decide which route to take.
+If either a non-surgical or surgical rhinoplasty would be a good option for you, based on what you want changed about your nose, your schedule can help you decide which route to take.
 Usually, a non-surgical procedure requires a lot less of your time than surgery.
-If your schedule is jam-packed, a liquid nose job can be the way to go.
+If your schedule is jam-packed, a non-surgical nose job can be the way to go.

 The treatment itself usually takes less than half an hour.
 You also don’t have to take much, if any, time off from work.
 Many people can go back to the office the day after their injections.
 You will want to treat the nose with care during the first few weeks after the injections, though.
 Ice can help minimize swelling and bruising, for example.
 You’ll want to avoid putting any pressure on the nose for a couple of weeks.